Three-dimensional X-ray diffraction: Experimental setup

 3DXRD measurements are performed using various experimental geometries.
 The classical 3DXRD setup is similar to the conventional tomography setting used at synchrotrons: the sample, mounted on a rotation stage, is illuminated using quasi-parallel monochromatic X-ray beam.
 Each time a certain grain within the sample satisfies the Bragg condition, a diffracted beam is generated.
 This signal is transmitted through the sample and collected by two-dimensional detectors.
 Since different grains satisfy the Bragg condition at different angles, the sample is rotated to probe the complete sample structure.
 Crucial for 3DXRD is the idea to mimic a three-dimensional detector by positioning a number of two-dimensional detectors at different distances from the centre of rotation of the sample, and exposing these either simultaneously (many detectors are semi-transparent to hard X-rays) or at different times.

-At present (April 2017), a 3DXRD microscope is installed at the Materials Science beamline of the ESRF.
+A 3DXRD microscope is installed at the Materials Science beamline of the ESRF.